-Our agent base includes more than 6,500 agents who own kiosks and terminals and are responsible for placing, operating and servicing them in high-traffic, convenient retail locations.
+Our agent base includes more than 6,400 agents who own kiosks and terminals and are responsible for placing, operating and servicing them in high-traffic, convenient retail locations.
 Most of our agents are small to mid-sized businesses, which we believe provides them with insight into local market dynamics.
 For many of our agents, the business of kiosk and terminal ownership is a full-time occupation, while some view it as an ancillary service that increases consumer traffic in their outlets or provides additional convenience to consumers.
 We do not consider ourselves to be materially dependent on any of our agents.

-Our contracts with the agents are usually for an indefinite term and may be unilaterally terminated by the agent.
-Our agent contracts do not have exclusivity clauses.
-Our agents determine the consumer fee for a number of services, mainly for Telecom merchants, while we control and set, if applicable, consumer commissions for services of other merchants.
+Our agents determine the consumer fee for a number of services, mainly for Telecom merchants, while we control and set, if applicable, consumer commissions for services of other categories of merchants.
 Moreover, we are in a position to cap these fees depending on our marketing actions or merchant's request.
 When the fee payable by the consumers is absent or capped, we normally award the agents with an increased portion of merchant fees.